If you’re undertaking construction works in England or Wales, you may need to consider if they fall under the remit of the Party Wall etc. Act 1996.

 Where the boundary between you and your neighbour is not built upon, or there is only a boundary wall, and you wish to build a new wall on your own land up to the boundary, or astride the boundary.

-Where the boundary is built upon, and you are proposing works to a party wall, party fence wall, a wall belonging wholly to your neighbour, and in some cases, your own wall that’s built against a party wall or party fence wall.
+Where the boundary is built upon, and you are proposing works to a party wall, a party fence wall, or a wall belonging wholly to your neighbour.

 Where you are undertaking excavations to a greater depth than your neighbour’s foundations and within distances prescribed by the act, either within 3m of an adjoining property, or within 6m of an adjoining property.